6JoeB/HangManWebGame/README.md

 As a user, if I guess all of the letters correctly, I want to be told that I’ve won

+As a user, I want to be able to see how long the word I'm guessing is

 As a user, I want to try to guess the entire word at any time

 As a user, I want to be able to see my current status in the game